Written by Ryan McGuine //

 Today the world produces historically spectacular amounts of food.
-Despite this, around 12% of the world remains undernourished, and assuming current trends hold, the world’s population is projected to reach 9.8bn people around 2050 and 11.2bn by 2100, making the challenge of keeping everyone well-fed even more difficult.
+Despite this, around 12% of the world remains undernourished, and assuming current trends hold, the world’s population is projected to reach 9.8 billion people around 2050 and 11.2 billion by 2100, making the challenge of keeping everyone well-fed even more difficult.
 Technological progress has enabled the huge crop yields of today, but how to continue that yield growth, and whether that is the best way forward, remains uncertain.
-Acknowledging the importance of food security, the UN chose as the 2nd Sustainable Development Goal “Zero Hunger.”
+Acknowledging the importance of food security, the UN chose “Zero Hunger” as the 2nd Sustainable Development Goal.

 For much of prehistory, humans met their caloric needs by foraging and hunting.
 However, around 10,000 years ago some populations began managing wild plants and animals, which eventually led to their domestication and the beginnings of traditional agriculture.
 There is no precise reason for the move to agriculture, and it probably arose from a combination of interdependent natural and social interactions.
 The diffusion of agriculture increased the productivity of land and enabled societies to accumulate a resource surplus.
 In turn, this surplus helped reduce the pressures of population growth and environmental stress, while allowing people to remain in one place, have larger families, and organize for their common defense.